Internet of Things and Blockchain: the engines behind Web3

 Cloud (computing and storage layer)

 Data collected by the sensors is analysed, processed, and stored in the Cloud, which is the set of software resources made available by an Internet network.
 Here, the data in itself finds a purpose: it is organised to be useful to other IoT devices.
-In fact, Web3 will also be characterised by a different way of processing information: Edge Computing.
-In a nutshell, the computation of data is further decentralised, in a spatial sense, and transferred to the individual devices on the ‘periphery’ of the IoT system.
-The devices then process the collected data themselves, reducing traffic and improving network performance, something that already happens with smartphones, smartwatches and computers.
+Actually, there is an alternative way of processing information: Edge Computing.Â

 Actuators

-NB: a ‘smart home’ often implies a direct connection between sensors and actuators, with no or minimal computation, and therefore excludes connection to the internet and the cloud.
+A ‘smart home’ often implies a direct connection between sensors and actuators, with no or minimal computation, and therefore excludes connection to the internet and the cloud.
 Despite this, home automation is often considered an example of IoT.

 Applications/user interfaces